psb/bucklescript.github.io/docs/generate-converters-accessors.md

 - The generated accessors are lower-cased.
 - You can now use these helpers on the JavaScript side!
 But don't rely on their actual values please.
-- Doesn't work with polymorphic variants yet.
+- This does not work with polymorphic variants yet.

 Output: